DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Find Weakness
    - Description: You can size up an opponent and discover their weaknesses.
    - Resource: Simple
-   - Mechanic: As an action, you can make an Intuition/Detection check (whichever modifier is higher) to discover an opponents vulnerability.
-On a `MISSING` you learn one vulnerability and on `MISSING` you learn all vulnerabilities.
+   - Mechanic: As an action, you can make a Contested Check of your Intuition/Detection check (whichever modifier is higher) vs. their Bluffing to discover one opponent's vulnerability.
+On a Success, you learn one vulnerability and on Critical Success you learn all vulnerabilities.
    - Prerequisites: Level 2
    - Tags: Difficulty Prediction